AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/override-person-restrictions-in-a-smart-campaign.md

 ---
 # Override Person Restrictions in a Smart Campaign {#override-person-restrictions-in-a-smart-campaign}

-Marketo allows you to set the maximum number of people that can qualify for a smart campaign; this helps you avoid accidentally emailing your whole database.
+Marketo Engage allows you to set the maximum number of people that can qualify for a Smart Campaign; this helps you avoid accidentally emailing your whole database.
 If you want to _override_ this limit, here's how.

 >[!PREREQUISITES]
 >
->Be sure to [enable person restrictions for smart campaigns](/help/marketo/product-docs/administration/email-setup/enable-person-restrictions-for-smart-campaigns.md) in Marketo Admin.
+>Be sure to [enable person restrictions for Smart Campaigns](/help/marketo/product-docs/administration/email-setup/enable-person-restrictions-for-smart-campaigns.md){target="_blank"} in Marketo Admin.

-1. In Marketing Activities, go to your smart campaign and click **Schedule**.
+1. In Marketing Activities, go to your Smart Campaign and click **Schedule**.

    ![](assets/override-person-restrictions-in-a-smart-campaign-1.png)

-1. In Smart Campaign Settings, click **Edit**.
+1. In Smart Campaign Settings, click **[!UICONTROL Edit]**.

    ![](assets/override-person-restrictions-in-a-smart-campaign-2.png)